afylab/Tip-Deposition/readme.md

 version incorporates the sputtering system and effusion cell in addition to the thermal evaporator.

+Requirements:
+Python 3.7+
+(Python 3.7 or higher is required to maintain insertion order of keys in dictionaries.
+This program is unstable without that.)

 ***

 This program is free software: you can redistribute it and/or modify